On the Existence of Weak One-Way Functions: Proof of Theorem

 for sufficiently large $N$.
 Furthermore, observe that the threshold $m^*(N,p)$ is monotonously decreasing in $p$, since the more ``good'' elements (those from $L_0$) we have in the set of $N$, the less elements do we need to draw until we come across a ``good'' one.
 Thus, for $p_*\leq p\leq p^*$, we have

 With this, we define the number $m(N)$ of elements that we draw at random from $\LN$ as

-for a constant $\alpha>1$ that we will determine later.
+for a positive constant $\alpha$ that we will determine later.

 Note that $\mu_*$ may in some cases take on negative values, but it is nonetheless an asymptotic nontrivial (i.e., positive and increasing) lower bound.
-To see this, let us expand the product $N!/((1-p)N)!$ occurring in the definition of $\mu_*(N,p)$.
+A quick limit calculation in Mathematica \cite{wolframresearchincMathematicaVersion122023} confirms that $\lim_{N\to\infty}\mu_*(N,1/\sqrt{N})=\infty$, but independently, let us expand the product $N!/((1-p)N)!$ occurring in the definition of $\mu_*(N,p)$.
 Take $p=p^*=1/\sqrt{N}$ in

 and raise both sides to the $\frac 1{p^*N}$-th power, to reveal that each factor satisfies $1\leq (N-j)^{1/(p^*N)}\leq N^{1/\sqrt{N}}\to 1$.
-Likewise, $\sqrt[p^*N]{1/2}\to 1$ for $N\to\infty$, so that $\mu_*(N,p^*)\in\Theta(N(1-p^*))=\Theta(N-\sqrt N)$, and we get
+Likewise, $\sqrt[p^*N]{1/2}\to 1$ for $N\to\infty$, so that $\mu_*(N,p^*)\in\Theta(\sqrt{N})$, and we get

-where $\alpha>1$ induces a growth towards $+\infty$.
+where $\alpha>2$ induces a growth towards $+\infty$.

 Regardless of whether we wish to draw some $W\in\LN$ or $W\notin\LN$, our sampling algorithm will in any case output a set $W$ of cardinality $m$.
 The difference between an output $W\in\LN$ or $W\notin \LN$ is being made on the number $N$ of elements from which we draw $W$.